fiatjaf/lightningd-gjson-rpc/cmd/waitpay/README.md

 Provides two RPC commands:

  * `waitpay` command, similar to `pay`, but blocks and only resolves when the payment is either succeeded or failed.
 The parameters are mostly the same as parameters to `pay`.
-The return is always a `payment` object like the other returned from `listpayments`, either succeeded or failed, or it can be an error also, in bizarre cases.
+The return is always a `payment` object like the other returned from `listsendpays`, either succeeded or failed, or it can be an error also, in bizarre cases.
 * `waitpaystatus` command, similar to `paystatus`, but the return value is completely different: just an array of routes tried in the last call for the given `bolt11` invoice.

 ## How to install